Grid Resiliency Formula Grant Program - Section 40101(d)

 Eligible activities to improve the resiliency of the electric grid infrastructure against disruptive events may include, but are not limited to: relocating or reconductoring powerlines; improvements to make the grid resistant to extreme weather; increasing fire-resistant components; implementing monitoring, controls, and advanced modeling for real-time situational awareness; and integrating distributed energy resources like microgrids and energy storage.
 DOE guidance explicitly prohibits the construction of (1a) a new electric generating facility or (1b) a large-scale battery-storage facility that is not used for enhancing system adaptive capacity during disruptive events, or (2) cybersecurity.
 The period of performance for these sub-award grants is set at five (5) years with a potential single extension, at DOE’s discretion, of an additional 5 years, or less depending on the amount of time necessary to complete all efforts at the stated sub-award.

-In its efforts to encourage public participation throughout the application process, AEA has hosted three public meetings to solicit any comments and/or questions relating to AEA’s application to U.S. DOE’s Section 40101(d) Formula Grants to States, as Federally funded via the IIJA.
+AEA solicited requests for public participation throughout the application process.
+Over the course of developing the application, AEA hosted four public meetings to solicit any comments and/or questions relating to AEA’s application to U.S. DOE’s Section 40101(d) Formula Grants to States, as Federally funded via the IIJA.
 Recordings of these meetings are available by accessing the links provided below:

 Public Meeting #1: September 7, 2022